Midcounties Co-operative: Funeralcare

 The Midcounties Co-operative, which operated as The Co-operative Funeralcare, provided 85 funeral homes and three masonry sites.
 The group had over 150 years' experience in providing funeral care to its local communities.
 After a business review in 2021, the majority of funeral homes were transferred to Central England Co-operative.

 Member Share Account Kiosks

 Traditional staffed counters inside co-op premises for members to conduct withdrawals and subscriptions into their share accounts (common when few people had bank accounts) have been withdrawn.
-The service remains accessible via post at the head office, where a team administers account books and certificates.
-Subscriptions are by application only and at the member's risk.
+The service was accessible via post at the head office, where a team administers account books and certificates.
+Subscriptions were by application only and at the member's risk.

 Membership

 Membership is open to all, with members receiving a share of the profits in the form of dividend.
 Members are entitled to a share in the business after investing a minimum of £1, which is automatically deducted from the first dividend payment.
 The scheme is run in conjunction with The Co-operative Group membership, allowing a Midcounties card to be used at businesses operated by other participating societies.

 Members receive exclusive member's price discounts.